pliniker/mo-gc/doc/Project-RFC.md

 |clone pointer|+1|(move cloned pointer to Thread B)|
 |drop pointer|-1||

-Thread B may do the following some time - short or long - after receiving the cloned pointer:
+Thread B may do the following a brief moment later after receiving the cloned pointer:

 |Action|adjustment| |